blairanderson/tachyonstemplates/_posts/2018-04-18-rails-pluck-multiple-columns-hash.md

 })
 {% endhighlight  %}

-Seemed pretty reasonable and all good so I created **pluck_multi.rb** and started writing some code:
+This also seemed pretty reasonable, so I created **pluck_multi.rb** and started writing some code:

 {% highlight ruby %}
 module PluckMulti